 Procedures for Filling Vacant Director Positions

-Director Vacancies.
+Filling Director Vacancies.

-If the position of any Director becomes vacant prior to its normal term expiration and there is more than one (1) year remaining in said term, the Nominating Committee will—within a reasonable amount of time—begin the process of choosing a successor candidate for nomination and election.
+If the position of any Director becomes vacant prior to its normal term expiration, the Nominating Committee will—within thirty (30) days—begin the process of choosing a successor candidate for nomination and election.
 The applicable requirements of this Section 6 shall apply to this nominating process, except those regarding the timing of certain actions.
-The Nominating Committee chair shall advise the Board chair of the Nominating Committee's nomination.
-If, within six (6) months of the occurrence of a vacancy, the Nominating Committee has failed to notify the Board chair of a nominee for that vacancy, the Board chair shall appoint a new Nominating Committee, with different Board and MAC members, which will commence work immediately to select a nominee for said vacancy.
+If, within nine (9) months of the occurrence of a vacancy, the Nominating Committee has failed to notify the Board chair of a nominee for that vacancy, the Board chair shall appoint a new Nominating Committee, with different Board and MAC members, which will commence work immediately to select a nominee for said vacancy.

-Alternatively, if less than one (1) year remains in the term of the vacant Director position, the position will remain vacant, unless a temporary Director is appointed as permitted by section 6.7.3, until filled in conjunction with the typical annual Director nomination and election processes described elsewhere in this Section 6.
+Alternatively, if less than one (1) year remains in the term of the vacant Director position, and it is impracticable to fill the applicable vacant position in accordance with the process outlined in Section 4.7.1.1 above, the position may remain vacant until filled consistent with the typical annual Director nomination and election processes described elsewhere in this Section , unless a temporary Director is appointed as permitted by Section 4.7.3.

 Holdover to Cure Procedural Vacancies.
 Whenever an incumbent Director is a candidate for a Director position and is not re-elected due to a lack of quorum or other procedural deficiency, that Director may continue to serve, for no more than twelve (12) months from the original expiration date of the Director’s term, until a valid election has been conducted.

+Appointment of Temporary Director(s).

-Should the number of serving Directors fall below seven (7), the Board may appoint one or more individuals to serve as temporary Directors until replacement Directors can be elected by the Members.
+Should the number of Directors fall below seven (7), the Board may appoint one or more individuals to serve as temporary Directors until new Directors can be elected by the Members.

 In appointing temporary Directors, the Board shall select individuals whose experience ensures the Board composition requirements of Section 6.2 are satisfied.